-Glenlola has a long standing collaboration with our partner school in America.
-Every two years, GCS and Tallwood High School in Virginia Beach take part in an exchange programme which staff and pupils greatly enjoy and learn from.
-The Global Studies and World Languages Academy at Tallwood High host our pupils in late September, enabling them to experience life in an American home and school, and we reciprocate by hosting our friends in the spring time in Bangor.
-As well as shadowing their host partners, pupils are required to give presentations on the education system, culture, history and politics in their respective countries.
-Local attractions are visited, culture is experienced and lasting friendships formed.
-This collaboration between Sister Cities really expands the horizons of each participant and is very much valued by each school.
+Glenlola has a long-standing collaboration with our partner school in America.
+Every two years, Glenlola and Tallwood High School in Virginia Beach take part in an enjoyable and beneficial exchange programme.
+As well as experiencing American home and school life with their host partners, pupils are required to give presentations on the education system, culture, history and politics in their respective countries.
+Local attractions are visited, culture is experienced, and lasting friendships formed.
+This collaboration between Sister Cities really expands the horizons of each participant and is very much valued by each school